spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 re-enables auto-scaling policies, if applicable.

 ### Find Artifact From Execution
-Find and bind an artifact from a different execution to the current one, including artifacts from different Spinnaker applications.
-To do this, specify the type of artifact (GCS, GitLab, Docker, etc) and its path.
+Find and bind an artifact from a different pipeline execution to the current one, including artifacts from different Spinnaker applications.
+To do this, specify the type of artifact (GCS, GitLab, Docker, etc) and its name.
 You can specify that Spinnaker should only consider executions that meet certain criteria, such as ones that have completed successfully or that are currently running.
 Spinnaker will always return the artifact from the most recent execution that matches your criteria.

 ### Find Image From Cluster
 Find an image to deploy from an existing Cluster.
 Make sure that you specify the